 Shop often Why not?
 It’s the holiday season, people are expecting gifts from you and all the stores are having their end of the year sales.
 Walking burns calories and just as long as you aren’t spending most of your time in the food court, you’ll be spending some quality time thinking about gifts for loved ones while happily burning off calories.
 If you actually buy something, you get the extra benefit of carrying around weight and adding an element of resistance training to your cardiovascular mall workout.

 Remember the Pyramid The food pyramid is going to be your best bet to eating right during the holidays.
 If you can stick closely to the FDA recommendations for consumption within each food group, you give yourself a good chance of staying healthy throughout the holidays and into the New Year.
+If you are looking to jump start your New Years weight loss resolutions, or are just looking to maintain your healthy lifestyle throughout the holidays, these six steps will help navigate you through the gingerbread houses and chocolate fountains of temptation to happy and healthy you…Forge ON!

 No comments: